ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

 Click 'Add' to create your new identity provider.

 <strong>IMPORTANT:</strong> You can have multiple identity providers, but a single userid can only be used by one.
 For example, if I have an htpasswd provider and a user `vhavard` is defined and claimed from that provider, I cannot also have a user named `vhavard` from the LDAP identity provider.

+<strong>IMPORTANT:</strong> If the connection is not secure (uses ldap:// and not ldaps://), you will need to edit the YAML from the UI and change the value of `insecure: ` to `true` from `false`.
+As of OCP 4.3 there is no way to specify insecure in the UI prior to creating the identity provider.

 When this is complete you should be able to login with any value user from your LDAP identity provider as the most basic user.